esphome/esphome-devices/src/docs/devices/Miboxer-TRI-C1WR-Dimmer/index.md

 ## Getting it up and running

-The sensor is a Tuya device, however as the main WBR3 chip needs to be replaced with a ESP12 Variant or ESP32-C3-12F, which is easily flashed before soldering.
+The Dimmer Module is a TuyaMCU device, however as the main CB2S chip needs to be replaced with a Espressif ESP8685-WROOM-03-H2/H4 or Wireless Tag WT32C3-01N or an esp8266 ESP-02 chip, which is easily flashed before soldering.
 After that, you can use ESPHome's OTA functionality to make any further changes.

 ## Configuration for ESP-IDF